3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 </p>

-From the screenshots, it can be seen that the NVIDIA card performs almost 10 times better, when it comes to rendering
+From the screenshots, it can be seen that the NVIDIA card performs almost **10 times better**, when it comes to rendering !